nbutler1/cs166_finalproj/README.md

-# cs166_finalproj
+# CS 166 Final Project

-Quotient filter project cs166
+Implementing the Quotient Filter and comparing its performance to Bloom Filters in filtering unique k-mers.